 Thaler (1980) called the phenomenon that people may demand much more to give something up than they would be willing to pay to acquire it an endowment effect.
-Kahnemann and Tversky

-(1984) attributed this asymmetry to loss aversion.
+Kahnemann and Tversky (1984) and Knetsch (1989) attributed this asymmetry to loss aversion.
 Samuelson and Zeckhauser (1988) called the same phenomenon status quo bias.
+A third explanation suggested by Bordalo et al. (2012) is a gain attraction associated with receiving the endowed good, a feeling that is not there for a traded good.
+A forth explanation is trade aversion (Engelmann and Hollard 2010).
+A fifth explanation is preference indifference (Brown et al. 2015).
+Brown et al. (2015) found that respondents who were indifferent between two goods tended to strongly keep the endowed good.

 The endowment effect has also been used as an explanation for the frequently found gap between willingness-to-pay (WTP) and willingness-to-accept (WTA) prices for the same good.
-Some attributed this gap to haggling behavior (Coursey, Hovis and Schultze 1987).
+Some attributed this gap to haggling behavior (Coursey, Hovis & Schultze, 1987).
 Methodological developments in valuation methods took place in the following years, where the WTP-WTA gap remained strong in many studies; see Horowitz and McConnell (2003) for a review.
-Possible reasons for the WTA-WTP gap are income effects, transaction costs, ambiguity, haggling behavior, ownership feeling, and loss aversion (Brown 2005).
+Possible reasons for the WTA-WTP gap are income effects, transaction costs, ambiguity, haggling behavior, ownership feeling, and loss aversion (Brown, 2005).
 Brown (ibid.) found evidence of loss aversion as a possible reason for the WTA-WTP gap.

-Several experiments showed that the so-called endowment effects came almost instantly and that the effect was attributed to the pain of giving up something one owns, even if ownership has lasted for only a few seconds (Knetsch 1989; Kahnemann, Knetsch and Thaler 1991).
+Several experiments showed that the so-called endowment effects came almost instantly and that the effect was attributed to the pain of giving up something one owns, even if ownership has lasted for only a few seconds (Knetsch, 1989; Kahnemann, Knetsch & Thaler, 1991).
+This implies that in-kind transfers can give different results from cash transfers and this may have implications for the design of development policies.
+This is what we aim to test.

 One alternative theory that has been investigated is whether the asymmetry is due to a lack of trade experience.
 Harbaugh, Krause and Vesterlund (2001) used simple exchange experiments on children without finding any effect of exchange experience.
-List (2003; 2004) tested for exchange asymmetries with field experiments.
+List (2003, 2004) tested for exchange asymmetries with field experiments.
 He found that exchange asymmetries varied across subject pools and suggested that this was due to variation in experience.

 Another theory attributes asymmetry to the characteristics of the good being traded.
 The asymmetry may be less for everyday goods than for unique goods.
 List (2003, 2004) distinguished between unique goods and everyday consumables.
 He suggested that professional traders know their preferences better and that inexperienced traders may hesitate to trade (keep their good) due to their more limited experience.
 In the case of everyday consumable goods, less-experienced traders may also have more experience and thus are more likely to trade (less exchange asymmetry) and base their decisions on opportunity cost rather than loss aversion.
 Van Dijk and van Knippenberg (1998) tested exchange asymmetries related to the comparability of consumer goods.
 They found a general reluctance to trade that was greater when the difference between two goods was greater.